About ClaritySensors

 About Stuart

-Stuart Evans is Executive Chair and also acts as our Chief Financial Officer.
-He was one of our co-founders in May 2022.
-Educated at the University of Cambridge (MA Mathematics) and Harvard (MBA), he started his career with IBM and McKinsey.
-He was subsequently CEO or Chair at technology start-ups from the University of Cambridge and Imperial College, London.
-He was a Technology Pioneer at the World Economic Forum in Davos and is a Fellow of the Institute of Directors.
+Stuart Evans is our Executive Chair and Chief Financial Officer.
+An experienced entrepreneurial CEO, he was one of our co-founders having been introduced to Prof Sam Stranks by Cambridge Enterprise.
+Educated at the University of Cambridge (MA Mathematics) and Harvard Business School (MBA), he started his career with IBM and McKinsey.
+Stuart has raised over £50mn from top tier industrial and financial investors, supplemented by significant grant funding.
+His breakthrough technology start ups include: Cotag International (electronic tagging), Plastic Logic (flexible electronics), Novacem (green cement), and Reduse (reusing rather than recycling paper).
+He was twice named a Technology Pioneer by the World Economic Forum in Davos, and is a Fellow of the Institute of Directors.

 Sharp top shape asset